jmartinezot/skeleton-action-lab/README.md

 Several utility scripts ship with the Docker image to make quick GPU and dataset checks easier.
-They live at the repository root so the `COPY` instruction in the Dockerfile can add them to `/workspace/` inside the container:
+They live at the repository root so the `COPY` instruction in the Dockerfile can add them to `/workspace/` inside the container.
+During the build, all Python files (`*.py`) at the repository root are also copied into `/workspace/scripts` for easy reuse and quick iteration once you're inside the
+container:

 | Script | Purpose |
 |--------|---------|